Nachobr/yubiai-contracts/howto.md

 Get an etherscan api key, same deal.
 Goto https://etherscan.io and Sign Up.
 You need it to verify contracts.

-Get an infura key, https://infura.io
+Get an infura key, https://infura.io (elegir opcion Web3 API)

 Add all these to the .env.
 In ETH_NODE_URI, just overwrite the `<apiKey>` with the infura key.